ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/custodian_steps.md

 - Accounting services
 - Auditing
 - Opening of safeguarding accounts
-- Arrange integration with other licenses of the DIGIFIN services
+- Arrange integration with other licenses of the OurFinance services
 - IT services (how to integrate in your other systems)

 > TODO: localize (sacha)